rasante-e/rashidas-home-for-hobbies-final/README.md

 2. Retrieve data from an external API and display data in your app: my application uses fetch() to retrieve data generated from Random Data API and displays the items as an unordered list.

 3. Calculate and display data based on an external factor: the application uses "new Date().getTime();" to get the current date and time.
 The countdown is set to the date of an upcoming book release date of "A Haunted Road Atlas" on Amazon.
 The current date/time is then subtracted from the book release date to display the days, hours, and seconds until the book release (May 31, 2022 at a minute past midnight).

+4. Create a form and save the values (on click of Submit button) to an external file You must show us or document where that information is being stored so we can confirm that it’s being saved/persisted: filling out the "Enter new items below." form creates 3 sets of key/value pairs that are saved in local storage.
+Clicking the "Show Surprise Item" button will then display the saved data at the bottom of the page.